Environment

 The Springfield approach to building a home is ‘fabric first’.
 We believe that opting for thick, quality insulation first and foremost is key to achieving energy efficiency and provides the most direct benefit to the customer, providing a comfortable temperature, reducing energy costs, and lowering impact on the environment.

-Across the Springfield Group we achieved an average SAP rating of 86 for all the homes we built in financial year to May 2023.
+We are proud to deliver exceptionally good quality and highly energy efficient homes for our customers across tenures.
+In the 2023/24 financial year, we have continued to acheive an average SAP rating of 86.
 SAP stands for Standard Assessment Procedure, and it is the methodology used by the government to assess and compare the energy and environmental performance of dwellings.
 A SAP of 86 is well in excess of what is required to achieve an Energy Performance Certificate rating of B. New research from the Home Builders Federation, based on EPC data, found that buyers of a new build house will save on average around £2,600 a year in energy bills and that new build homes emit a third of the carbon of an older property.

 100% of Springfield houses are built using Forest Stewardship Council (FSC) or Programme for the Endorsement of Forest Certification (PEFC) approved timber with kits produced in Scotland.
 Springfield’s first timber kit factory opened over twenty years ago in Elgin in the north of Scotland.
 In 2022, we acquired a second timber kit factory in Glasgow.
 The addition of a second timber kit factory secures supply and further reduces our carbon footprint as we reduce the transport distances of the kits produced.
-You can learn more about Springfield Timber Kit Systems here.
+Learn more about Springfield Timber Kit Systems.

 We use a durable quality, thermally efficient external fabric to retain heat within the home.
 Scottish Building Standards are amongst the highest in Europe and Springfield has gone beyond current regulations in our homes to ensure we are delivering the best for our customers now and into the future.
 For example, for daylight, sound insulation, ventilation, and inclusivity we build beyond regulatory standards.